saeid93/smart-vpa/README.md

 ## General Project Structure
 The project consists of three parts:
-1. [smart_kube](smart_kube): The library for implementation of the simulator, emulator and backend Kubernetes wrappers and the vpa recommender, simulator, emulator and updater.
+1. [smart_vpa](smart_vpa): The library for implementation of the simulator, emulator and backend Kubernetes wrappers and the vpa recommender, simulator, emulator and updater.
 2. [experiments](experiments): The directory consisting all the client codes e.g. triggering learning algorithms in the vpa library, saving and loading models and scripts for checking simulator and a learned agent etc.
 3. [stress-dockerfiles](stress-dockerfiles) stress testing docker images.
 4. [crd](crd): crd version of the implementations TODO.